Coryell Health re-breaks ground on delayed Gatesville hospital project

-GATESVILLE — Coryell Health is moving forward with plans to renovate and expand its Coryell Memorial Hospital campus after a long delay caused by an explosion that killed three people.
+GATESVILLE — The expansion of renovation of Coryell Memorial Hospital is getting back on track.

-Coryell Health officials and staff, community officials and executives from the construction company hired to complete the project gathered for a “re-groundbreaking” ceremony Tuesday at Memorial Hospital in Gatesville.
+Coryell Health officials and staff, community officials and executives from the construction company hired to complete the project gathered for a “re-groundbreaking” ceremony Tuesday at Memorial Hosptial in Gatesville.

 A second lawsuit has been filed by the mother of one of the construction workers killed in the explosion.
 She’s seeking $1 million in damages from Atmos Energy Corporation, Lochridge-Priest, Inc., and Johnson Controls, Inc. for the death of Wilbur Dimas.

-Byrom declined comment Tuesday about the lawsuits, saying it would be inappropriate for him to comment for legal reasons.
+Byrom declined comment about the lawsuits, saying it be inappropriate for him to comment for legal reasons.

 “We’re going to start back into the hospital in phases,” said Michael Blakemore, senior vice president of The Skiles Group. “(We’re) going to finish the areas that were almost complete or that were damaged and start turning those areas back over so that the community can start getting use out of them.”

 Current plans are to have the facility’s cafeteria reopened next month, followed by the new hospital’s operating rooms.
-Blakemore said the entire project will hopefully be done by the beginning of 2020.
+Blakemore says the entire project will hopefully be done by the beginning of 2020.

-When complete, the Memorial Hospital campus will have a new 25-bed hospital, a 16-bed medical therapy wing, and two additional operating room.
-Two other operating rooms will be renovated, while existing hospital rooms will be converted into assisted and independent living accommodations.
+When complete, the Memorial Hospital campus will have a new 25 bed hospital, a 16 bed medical therapy wing, and two additional operating room.
+Two other operating rooms will be renovated, while existing hosptial rooms will be converted into assited and independent living accommodations.

 (0) comments